 National Steel and Shipbuilding Company (NASSCO)

-The Shipyard’s Worker Union also filed a lawsuit against the shipyard for unfair labor practices after the company refused to allow a new health inspector to join the union and assess the health risks associated at the job site.
+The Shipyard’s Worker Union also filed a lawsuit against the shipyard for unfair labor practices after the company refused to allow a new health inspector to join the union and assess the health risks associated with the job site.

 Schools and Hospitals Associated with Asbestos Use in San Diego